 FBCB2 software before using it in the field and to keep their skills sharp

-for the future.
+in the future.
 The service expects to complete fielding the combined package

-with FBCB2, according to a Stricom spokesman.
+continues to be fielded, according to a Stricom spokesman.

 "The beauty of this is that instead of having to pick up and go through

-Army trainers teaching troops to use the FBCB2 software can use the combined
+Army trainers teaching troops to use the FBCB2 software can use the

-from remote locations.
+interactively from remote locations.